 In alignment to District 300’s central mission, to ensure all students are college and career ready upon graduation, students who graduate from our schools will be able to use social studies skills to understand the world around them, critically examine sources to develop a claim, participate in civil conversations about topics, and become active participants in their nation and community.

-Students will be exposed to the Ancient World (sixth Grade) and the history of the United States (seventh and eight grade).
-Through these topics, students will continue to be exposed to skills and concepts in history, geography, civics, and economics through experiential learning.
-Additionally, students will develop research skills that will enable them to address a questions by finding, evaluating and using sources to develop and communicate a claim.
+Middle school social studies instruction exposes students to the ancient world and the history of the United States.
+Through these topics, students will engage experiential learning in concepts related to history, geography, civics, and economics.
+Additionally, students will develop research skills that will enable them to address a questions by finding, evaluating, and using sources to develop and communicate a claim.

-Students will continue to explore history, geography, civics and economics through required courses and a variety of electives available to students.
-Students will develop the skills to develop their own research topics and communicate their findings to the larger community.
-Students will learn to become critical consumers of information and active members of their society.
+High school social studies instruction explores history, geography, civics and economics through required courses and a variety of electives available to students.
+Students will enhance their skills to develop their own research topics and communicate their findings to the larger community.
+Students will become critical consumers of information and active members of their society.

 Director of Social Studies